By Jennifer Ball

-This article was originally published in the December 2003 edition of Soul Search, the journal of The Sole Society
+This article was published in the August 2015 edition of Soul Search, the Journal of The Sole Society